 Kenya is a nation of farmers.
 About two-thirds of the country support themselves by tilling the ground, planting seeds and harvesting crops.
 Despite having mild year-round weather, the dry climate only supports two annual growing seasons, the “long rains” and the “short rains.”
 These limited seasons mean many Kenyan farmers can barely grow enough to feed their families, let alone having extra crops to sell.
 To make matters worse, the last few years have seen a string of extreme weather events.
-During the big drought of 2009, almost ten million Kenyans faced starvation.
+During the big drought of 2009, almost ten million Kenyans couldn’t irrigate their crops and faced starvation.

 Smarter government policies, billions of dollars of outside aid and modern agricultural technology are slowly breaking the cycle of subsistence farming across Africa.
 Improved seeds, crop rotations, fertilizers, and modern farming tools can all dramatically improve the crop yield, particularly in small 1-5 acre family farms.

 Irrigation is one of the most powerful techniques of modern farming but it is rarely used by small Kenyan farms.
 Most aren’t close enough to rivers or lakes and, even when they are, manually carrying buckets of water limits the amount of land that can be irrigated.
 Drilling wells provides access to water, but again, the impact is constrained by the labor of irrigating one bucket of water at a time.

 Wealthy farmers can afford diesel generators and well pumps but the upfront cost and the ongoing cost of fuel put these technologies out of reach for most.

 In 2013, a young company called SunCulture offered a better solution – use solar panels to power the water pump.
 Solar-powered irrigation pumps are not a new idea but SunCulture wove together a set of innovations that made it far more accessible to the subsistence farmers of rural East Africa.